nanobox-io/nanobox-docs/source/app-config/boxfile/index.html.md

 - **data**: A component that houses data of some sort.

 ## Sections of the Boxfile
-Boxfiles consist of a handful of sections or "nodes": env, dev, web, worker, data.
+Boxfiles consist of a handful of sections or "nodes": code.build, code.deploy, dev, web, worker, data.
 These are covered in detail in the next few docs, but here are some quick descriptions:

 [`code.build`](/app-config/boxfile/code-build/) - Defines the build, environment, and configuration for web and worker components.